It’s important to be aware of the signs of autonomic dysreflexia because they affect major body functions like blood pressure and heart rate.

 During autonomic dysreflexia, the autonomic nervous system overreacts to stimulation below the level of injury, which results in a sudden spike in blood pressure and other involuntary functions.

 If not properly managed, autonomic dysreflexia can be life-threatening.
-Luckily, it is fairly simple to avoid, if you know what signs to look for.
+Luckily, it can be fairly simple to avoid, if you know what signs to look for.

 This article will give you a comprehensive overview of the signs of autonomic dysreflexia and how to treat them.